diddyjax19/QuizIT/README.md

     - Frequent User Goals.

       a.
 As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
       b.
-As a Frequent User, I want to check to see if there are any new blog posts.
-      c.
-As a Frequent User, I want to sign up to create an account.
+As a Frequent User, I want to create a username.

 ### Existing Features